Affiliate links on Android Authority may earn us a commission. Learn more.

 In return for this drop in performance, you get a much smaller and more affordable console.
 The less power-hungry components don’t require as much cooling capacity either, which significantly cuts down on the overall space needed.

-That said, I didn’t feel all that much of a performance improvement over the Xbox One S at 1080p.
-Triple-A games often still ran at sub-60fps, while some backward compatible games remained locked to 30fps.
+That said, I didn’t feel all that much of a performance improvement over the Xbox One S at 1080p initially.
+Triple-A games often still ran at sub-60fps, while some backward-compatible games remained locked to 30fps.
 Nevertheless, others fared much better.
 Some games like Forza Horizon 4 managed to hit 60fps with very few hiccups.

 Some of this has to do with optimization.
 Games that are specifically optimized for the Xbox Series X/S will run at higher frame rates.
 As more games achieve this, we should see the Series S outperform the Xbox One X — except when it comes to native 4K output.
-More on this in a minute.
+However, a software update in Summer 2022 adjusted memory constraints to give the Series S a little extra graphical power.
+Software updates can only go so far, of course, and the Series S will always be the least powerful next-gen console out there.

 Playing action games at 120Hz is great, though isn't always possible.